 The sting in the tail of saving these sweet honey producers.

-Doing bee removals is a little like shopping at a sale, sometimes you pickup a terrific bargain, other times you end up with something you definitely don’t need.
-Don’t get caught saying, “look at the money I saved” when in reality you should be saying “this is the money I wasted”.
+Doing bee removals is a little like shopping at a sale, sometimes you pick up a terrific bargain, other times you end up with a lemon.
+Don’t get caught saying, “look at the money I saved” when in reality you should be saying “this is the money I wasted.”

-If excess to requirements, swarms and cut-outs can be turned into hives to be sold.
+If excess to requirements, swarms, and cut-outs can be turned into hives to be sold.
 This economic return doesn’t come without extra investment and work.
 I always quarantine hives for at least 3 months to check for disease, temperament and make sure that the queen is productive.
 An unproductive queen needs to be replaced before a hive can be sold ethically.
-Cut-out colonies really need the cut brood comb to be cycled out of the hive and replaced with quality frames prior to sale so that they won’t cause issues for the customer.
+Cut-out colonies really need the cut brood comb to be cycled out of the hive and replaced with quality frames before the sale so that they won’t cause issues for the customer.

 A feral colony, especially if captured or removed locally, can have perfectly adapted genetics to local conditions and therefore can be a valuable contribution to the gene pool.
-These genetics however can greatly effect the temperament of the colony, its ability produce honey and draw wax.
-Most beekeepers will tolerate a defensive colony if they are wonderfull honey producers, or an extremely gentle colony even if they are a bit lazy, but no one wants an aggressive colony that underperforms.
-This is just one of the risks of taking on a new colony of an unknown origin.,
+These genetics, however, can significantly affect the temperament of the colony, its ability to produce honey and draw wax.
+Most beekeepers will tolerate a defensive colony if they are wonderful honey producers, or an extremely gentle colony even if they are a bit lazy, but no one wants an aggressive colony that underperforms.
+This is just one of the risks of taking on a new colony of an unknown origin.

-The biggest risk however, is undoubtedly the potential of disease.
+The most significant risk, however, is undoubtedly the potential of disease.
 I can speak from bitter experience here, discovering American Foulbrood in a colony that I cut-out of a building.
-It was not something a noticed at the time but it was diagnosed about four weeks later when I was doing a follow-up health inspection in my quarantine apiary.
-As a result I had to euthanise the bees, burn the frames, and have the hive and my bee-vacuum and equipment irradiated.
+It was not something noticed at the time, but it was diagnosed about four weeks later when I was doing a follow-up health inspection in my quarantine apiary.
+As a result, I had to euthanise the bees, burn the frames, and have the hive and my bee-vacuum and equipment irradiated.
 I estimate that result is also an additional 40 hours of inspections on other hives within the apiary to make sure that this insidious disease has not been spread.

-On another occasion I was called to help an elderly gentleman collect a swarm that had originated from his hive.
+On another occasion, I was called to help an elderly gentleman collect a swarm that had originated from his hive.
 Luckily I checked his hive before dealing with the swarm.
 What I discovered was his hive with advanced AFB infection.
-The smell of dead brood was overwhelming and the swarm was in fact the entire colony that had absconded from the hive.
+The smell of dead brood was overwhelming, and the swarm was, in fact, the entire colony that had absconded from the hive.
 The only solution here was to euthanise this swarm bu shaking it into a bucket of soapy water and burn all of his equipment.
-Fortunately my equipment wasn’t contaminated but this swarm could have quite easily ended up in the neighbour’s yard or a kilometre away, only for a hapless beekeeper to collect this diseased time-bomb.
-It certainly pays to have a good quarantine and biosecurity regime in place for any bees collected from unknown sources.
+Fortunately, my equipment wasn’t contaminated, but this swarm could have quite easily ended up in the neighbor’s yard or a kilometre away, only for a hapless beekeeper to collect this diseased time-bomb.
+It certainly pays to have a proper quarantine and biosecurity regime in place for any bees collected from unknown sources.

-Risk isn’t limited to exposure to disease, some jobs can present significant personal and public risk that needs to be managed.
+Risks aren’t limited to exposure to disease, some jobs can present significant personal and the public risk that needs to be managed.
 Public liability insurance is essential.

-Every job needs to be risk-assessed before beginning, however every job has the potential to deliver something unexpected.
+Every job needs to be risk-assessed before beginning; however, every situation has the potential to deliver something unforeseen.
 While experience may allow me to foresee the unexpected and react appropriately, I would never want to be in a situation where I would need to access my public liability insurance.
 The joy and excitement of a new job can be short-lived when things don’t go to plan.

 Bee removals can often mean working at dangerous heights or in cramped conditions.
-Removing a 3 weeks old gentle hive at waist height from an exterior wall in a shady spot on a beautiful sunny day, where you find the queen as soon as you expose the hive and get no stings along they way is what I would consider the perfect job.
-Naturally this is rarely the case, bees like to get into places that they can easily defend, places that are hard for humans to access.
+Removing a 3 weeks old gentle hive at waist height from an exterior wall in a shady spot on a beautiful sunny day, where you find the queen as soon as you expose the hive and get no stings along the way is what I would consider the perfect job.
+Naturally, this is rarely the case, bees like to get into places that they can easily defend, areas that are hard for humans to access.

 Performing bee removals to increase hive numbers or for income needs to be balanced with managing my own hives.
 It is a false economy to be chasing swarms if I’m unable to perform swarm prevention on my existing hives.
-The time spent and renumeration received undertaking beehive removals needs to be weighed against managing my existing hives, ensuring their health and maximising honey yields.
-There is nothing more frustrating to be 60km from home collecting a swarm only to get a call to say one of you own hives is swarming!
+The time spent, and remuneration received undertaking beehive removals needs to be weighed against managing my existing hives, ensuring their health and maximising honey yields.
+There is nothing more frustrating to be 60km from home collecting a swarm only to get a call to say one of your own hives is swarming!

 While swarm collection is a service to the community and the environment, is it reasonable to charge for this service?

 All bee removals jobs take time.
 I value my own time, I value my expertise.
-These are jobs that require a set of skills performed in a professional manner and therefore I expect to be paid.
+These are jobs that require a set of skills performed, and therefore I expect to be paid.
 It is odd that some clients expect me to work for free or ask for a discount, do they expect their plumber to waiver their fee?
 Do they ask for a discount at the supermarket?

-Beekeepers have a passion for bees and honey and often the economics of the pursuit are secondary concerns.
+Beekeepers have a passion for bees and honey, and often the economics of the pursuit are secondary concerns.
 But all things considered, from a financial point of view, is it really worth it to do bee removals?
-If working for free in order to increase hive numbers, then the time and risk isn’t worth the reward.
-However to charge a fee that accurately remunerates for time, costs, risks and expertise makes it a useful extension to a beekeeping operation and can make all the stings and effort worthwhile, after all, saving bees is a very rewarding vocation.
+If working for free to increase hive numbers, then the time and risk aren’t worth the reward.
+However, to charge a fee that accurately remunerates for time, costs, risks and expertise makes it a useful extension to a beekeeping operation and can make all the stings and effort worthwhile, after all, saving bees is a very rewarding vocation.